LMuchapirei/Catalog/Catalog.Api/ReadMe.md

 Class --depends on --> Dependency A
-The above is not idea
+The above is not ideal
 Class depends on  an abstraction (Interface)  and the actual dependency implement or satisify the contract which is the Interface

 Class                          Dependency A